 - This was one of the major death blows for the otherwise-stellar Gamecube game Gotcha Force.

-- Live action commercials were made for Super Metroid (in both the US and Japan - with the Japanese commercial boasting then-impressive CGI, and strangely populated near-entirely by caucasians), Metroid Prime and Metroid Fusion (with surprisingly high-quality CGI, the former game's commercial even playing in some movie theaters at the time).
-Zero Mission had some ads as well.
-But the Prime sequels had limited advertising, which considering how the original was an extreme critical and financial success, it's odd that Nintendo would choose to lower the development time and advertising budget of it's sequel, practically gave up on its highly-anticipated (and for the Wii's then-current library, much needed killer app) sequel's advertising, and then fumbled so much for the main series' attempted revival.
-What is wrong with Nintendo's marketing department?
+- Live action commercials were made for Super Metroid (in both the US and Japan - with the Japanese commercial boasting then-impressive CGI, and strangely populated almost entirely by Caucasians), Metroid Prime and Metroid: Fusion (with surprisingly high-quality CGI, the former game's commercial even playing in some movie theaters at the time).
+Metroid: Zero Mission had some ads as well.
+But the Prime sequels had limited advertising, considering how the original was an extreme critical and financial success; it's odd that Nintendo would choose to lower the development time and advertising budget of Metroid Prime 2: Echoes (it relied often on viral marketing), almost give up on the advertising of Metroid Prime 3: Corruption (limited for the most part to opening a Metroid channel for the Wii to add demos and promote the release the Metroid games for the Virtual Console) and then fumble so much for the main series' attempted revival.

-- The highly-anticipated Compilation Rerelease Metroid Prime Trilogy received no TV and highly-limited internet advertising.
-Clearly, this high-quality release, packaged as a collector's edition at a great price and very anticipated by fans, was not worth promoting.
+- The highly-anticipated Compilation Re-release Metroid Prime Trilogy received no TV and highly-limited internet advertising.
 It was lucky to have a website.

 - Metroid: Other M got another great live-action-CGI commercial and a cool website, but the ads only started running a few days before release.
 And then Reggie-Fils-Aime asks the fans why they didn't buy it (although the game's mixed reception didn't help, the marketing was clearly a problem as well).